In the News

 - Don’t put your address, phone number, or driver’s license number on credit card sales receipts.

 - Social Security numbers or phone numbers should not be put on your checks.

-- Secure your credit card, bank, and phone accounts with passwords.
+- Secure your credit card, financial accounts, and phone with unique passwords.
 Avoid using easily available information like birth date, the last four digits of your SSL, or your phone number.
-When opening new accounts, you may find that many businesses still have a line on their applications for your mother’s maiden name.
-Use a password instead.

 - Secure personal information in your home, particularly if you have roommates or hire outside help.